Alphabet spins off its quantum computing arm

 Sandbox has been operating as a separate group outside the company’s moonshot division X for almost two years, having been launched in 2016 by Jack Hidary.

 It is headquartered in Palo Alto, California, and currently counts 55 employees, with Hidary remaining in the CEO position.
-Since its inception, Sandbox has attracted several high-profile investors, including former Google CEO Eric Schmidt, who will take over as chairman of Sandbox's board, Breyer Capital, TIME Ventures, and T. Rowe Price.
+Since its inception, Sandbox has attracted several high-profile investors, including former Google CEO Eric Schmidt, who will take over as chairman of Sandbox's board, Breyer Capital, TIME Ventures, T. Rowe Price, and billionaire investor Thomas Tull.

 We're looking at how our readers use VPNs with different devices so we can improve our content and offer better advice.
 This survey shouldn't take more than 60 seconds of your time, and entrants from the UK and US will have the chance to enter a draw for a £100 Amazon gift card (or equivalent in USD).
 Thank you for taking part.